swanson/swanson.github.com/_posts/2013-08-02-dont-email-me-at-2am.md

 This is another trick that Leanpub should steal.
 I've gotten 5 emails about updates to a certain book I bought.
 I haven't clicked any of the "download update" links in any of the emails.
-Why doesn't Leanpub start emailing less often?
+Why doesn't Leanpub start emailing me less often?
 Maybe only when a major update happens, instead of several minor ones?

 The major difference between Beeminder and Leanpub emails is that one feels like